An ACT Government Website

 • Wash your hands and any equipment or tools which have come into contact with the mushroom.

-Symptoms of death cap mushroom poisoning generally occur 6–24 hours or more after ingestion and include abdominal pains, nausea, vomiting and diarrhoea.
-Symptoms may subside for 1–2 days giving a false impression of recovery.
+Symptoms of death cap mushroom poisoning usually occur 6–24 hours after ingestion and include abdominal pains, nausea, vomiting and diarrhoea.
+Symptoms may improve or go away for 1–2 days giving a false impression of recovery.
 However, by this stage the toxin will have already caused serious liver damage.
 Liver failure and death may occur.

 If poisoning is suspected, please attend a hospital emergency department.
-Further information and assistance can be sought by calling the Poisons Information Centre on 13 11 26 (24 hours a day, seven days a week).
+You can get more information and assistance by calling the Poisons Information Centre on 13 11 26 (24 hours a day, seven days a week).

-It can be extremely difficult to distinguish death cap mushrooms from edible mushrooms, even for experienced collectors.
+It can be very hard to distinguish death cap mushrooms from edible mushrooms, even for experienced collectors.

-If you think a death cap mushroom may be growing in a public area:
+If you think a death cap mushroom may be growing in a public area, report it to Access Canberra on 13 22 81 or go to Fix My Street.

 • Keep children and pets away from them.